BerlinUnited/NaoTH-Deeplearning/yolo_pretraining/README.md

 TODO: this part of the code is still in development

 ## Create new datasets
+If you want to create datasets and upload them then you need to make sure you have mounted the correct repl folder with sshfs.
+TODO: add more information here.

 ## Build Custom YOLO Image
 The pipeline already builds the image.
 You can pull that with